seancatkinson/SCAStateMachine/README.md

 # SCAStateMachine

-A lightweight state machine built in Swift for iOS & Mac OSX
+A lightweight state machine built in Swift for iOS & Mac OSX.
+For swift3 see the swift 3 branch.

 ## Features
 - [x] Flexible - States can be of any type conforming to the Hashable protocol